Install Determined on Slurm/PBS#

 The container type to be launched on Slurm (

 podman).
-The default type is
+The default is

 By default, the launcher runs from the root account.
 Create a local account and group and update these values to enable running from another account.
+This account must have access to the Slurm/PBS command line to discover partitions and summarize cluster usage.
+See HPC Launcher Security Considerations.

 If any of the launcher dependencies are not on the default path, you can override the default by updating this value.